• Skip to primary navigation

 Instructions

-• Add to the frozen berries to the blender and blend until smooth, scraping down the sides if necessary.
+• In a blender add the raspberry yogurt and frozen berries.
+Blend until smooth, scraping down the sides if necessary.

-• Pour into bowls and top with sliced bananas, sliced strawberries, blueberries, raspberries and granola.
+• Pour into bowls and top with sliced bananas, sliced strawberries, blueberries, raspberries, and granola.
 Drizzle with honey.
 Enjoy while still cold.

 Nutrition